-- a) In our opinion and according to the information and explanations given to us, the Company does not have an internal audit system and is not required to have an internal audit system as per provisions of the Companies Act 2013. - b) The company did not have an internal audit system for the period under audit. - 15.
+- a) In our opinion and according to the information and explanations given to us, the Company has an internal audit system, commensurate with the size and nature of its business. - b) The reports of the internal auditors for the year under audit were considered by us, as part of our audit procedures. - 15.
 Based upon the audit procedures performed and the information and explanations given by the management, the company has not entered into any non-cash transactions with directors or persons connected with him.
 Accordingly, the provisions of section 192 and clause(xv) of the Order are not applicable to the Company.

 - a) In our opinion, the company is not required to be registered under section 45 IA of the Reserve Bank of India Act, 1934 and accordingly, the provisions of clause(xvi) (a) and (b) of the Order are not applicable. - b) In our opinion and according to the information and explanations given to us, the Company is not a Core Investment Company (CIC) and it does not have any other companies in the Group as a CIC.
-Accordingly, paragraph 3 (xvi)(c) and (d) of the of the Order are not applicable.
+Accordingly, paragraph 3 (xvi)(c) and (d) of the of the Order are not applicable. - 17.
+The Company has incurred cash losses of Rs.
+48.87 (in millions) in the financial year and Rs.
+148.09 (in Millions) in the immediately preceding financial year.

-- 17. The Company has not incurred cash losses in the financial year and in the immediately preceding financial year. - 18.
-There has been no resignation of the statutory auditors during the year.
+- 18. There has been no resignation of the statutory auditors during the year.
 Accordingly, clause(xviii) of the Order is not applicable. - 19.
 In our opinion and according to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the board of directors and management plans, there are no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
-We further state that our reporting is based on facts up to the date of audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due.
+We further state that our reporting is based on facts up to the date of audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - 20.
+In our opinion and according to the information and explanations given to us, section 135 of the Companies act is not applicable to the company.
+Accordingly, reporting under clause3(xx)(a) and (b) of the order is not applicable for the year. - 21.
+The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of Financial Statements.
+Accordingly, no comment in respect of the said clause has been included in this report.